hatonthecat/Voynich-Manuscript/README.md

 The wooden "hull" which looks like the prow of a ship (which you can see in the gallery accompanying this report) was added in 1630.

 As Elsig explained, it should be emphasised that at that time an organ was “an almost inconceivable luxury”.
 This instrument would have been brought to Valère at the expense of Guillaume de Rarogne, a powerful figure who ended up as the bishop of Sion."

+Played by Bishops in the time of Jost von Silenen!